IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 reviewed, an explanation of how, in the requestor's opinion, the decision or action violates the BCPs or operational guidelines, and a suggestion for how the situation could be rectified.
-All requests for review shall be posted publicly, and the IETF LLC Board is expected to respond publicly to these requests within a reasonable period, typically within 90 days.
+All requests for review shall be sent to the IETF LLC, such as via email to llc@ietf.org.
+The IETF LLC shall in turn publish those publicly, and is expected to respond publicly to these requests within a reasonable period, typically within 90 days.
 It is up to the IETF LLC Board to determine what type of review and response is required, based on the nature of